longhorn/website/content/docs/1.0.0/architecture.md

 {{< figure src="/img/diagrams/architecture/snapshot-backups.png" >}}

 Longhorn stores all backups for a given volume under a common directory.
 The following figure depicts a somewhat simplified view of how Longhorn stores backups for a volume.
-Volume-level metadata is stored in `volume.cfg`.

 Volume-level metadata is stored in `volume.cfg`.
 The metadata files for each backup (e.g., `snap2.cfg`) are relatively small because they only contain the offsets and check sums of all the 2 MB blocks in the backup.
 The 2 MB blocks for all backups belonging to the same volume are stored under a common directory and can therefore be shared across multiple backups.
 The 2 MB blocks (`.blk` files) are compressed.
 Because check sums are used to address the 2MB blocks, we achieve some degree of deduplication for the 2 MB blocks in the same volume.